Metro (restaurant chain): Products

 Metro predominantly sells hamburgers, French fries, grilled chicken, chicken nuggets, salads and wraps.
 The chain also has sides like mozzarella sticks, soft drinks, milkshakes, and fruit.

 Metro's flagship product, Heimsborgari, is a hamburger that is equivalent to the McDonald's Big Mac.

 Since 2011, the menu has been revamped to meet the needs of health-conscious customers, as well as the regular customers.
 The revamped menu includes a new salad range such as Caesar salad and haystack, and the introduction of naan as a choice for wraps.
 In addition, Metro shows customers the calories of all food items offered.

 Despite the company's commitment to use locally supplied ingredients and materials such as vegetables and meats, some ingredients such as breads, cheese and naan are imported from overseas instead.

 Restaurant

-As of 2019, the company operates two branches in Iceland, one in Skeifan and another one in Smáratorg.
+As of 2019, the company operates two branches in Iceland, one in Skeifan and another one in Smartorg.
 Similar to McDonald's, it offers drive-through service, indoor seating and a playground.